chendu2017/chendu2017.github.io/_pages/about.md

 ---------

 #### **News**
-- **2025 October**, my coauthor and I be presenting two papers on online and offline privacy-aware resource allocation at INFORMS Annual Meeting 2025 in Atlanta, USA. **Session info: TE54, 4:15 PM and SB09, 11 AM**.
+- **2025 October**, my coauthor and I will be presenting two papers at INFORMS Annual Meeting 2025 in Atlanta, USA.
 Look forward to seeing you there!
+  - _Joint Differential Privacy for Resource Allocation_, **Session SB09, 11 AM** (My JobMarket Showcase)
+  - _Privacy-Aware Online Allocation_, **Session TE54, 4:15 PM**
 - **2025 June**, I will present my work on *Joint Differential Privacy for Resource Allocation* at EURO 2025 in Leeds and MSOM 2025 in London in late June.
 See you around in Leeds and London.